SecAI-Lab/pinpoint/README.txt

 **The run is very slow.** Check that a GPU is attached (`torch.cuda.is_available()`) and that `artifact/data/reference_embeddings/` exists.

 **Out of disk on Colab.** Clearing `artifact/results/` between runs frees the largest part.

-## Full Corpus

-The complete corpus, 300 target binaries and their -fno-inline builds against a 577-entry reference database over 73 CVEs from nine projects, with the raw outputs of the paper's own run, is archived separately with a DOI. `artifact/scripts/build_eval_subset.py` takes an explicit binary list, so the subset can be widened or the whole corpus reproduced.

-## Contact

-For questions about this artifact, please refer to the paper or contact the authors through the conference proceedings.